 What are the outcomes?

 The process creates a shared community vision that is aspirational and forward-thinking.
 It provides a blueprint to guide key decisions about that community, particularly those made by government.
-It can also help guide how services and products are provided by community-based and non-government organizationsorganisations, and how developers and other investors shape and contribute to that community.
+It can also help guide how services and products are provided by community-based and non-government organizations, and how developers and other investors shape and contribute to that community.

 Why is the community visioning process important?